m-palmer/waste-collection/README.md

 -   Sets the system hostname to waste-collection
 -   Updates /etc/hosts safely
 -   Installs system and Python dependencies
--   Installs Playwright and Chromium
+-   Installs Playwright and Chromium (Chromium is installed for the target non-root user)
+-   Enables cron and installs scheduled jobs for run.sh
 -   Disables optional background services to reduce resource usage
 -   Removes unused default home folders only if they are empty
--   Logs all output to: waste-collection-install.log
+-   Logs all output to waste-collection-install.log (in the same folder as install.sh)

 It does not clone the repository for you.
 You are expected to place the project in your home directory first.

-After installation, the script will run automatically:
+After installation, the script will run automatically via cron:
--   On boot
+-   On boot (@reboot)
--   Multiple times per day via cron: 00:01 / 06:00 / 09:00 / 12:00 / 15:00 / 18:00
+-   Multiple times per day: 00:01 / 06:00 / 09:00 / 12:00 / 15:00 / 18:00

 This keeps the display up to date without manual intervention or human supervision.